• About TTT

 Local pumpkin patches, fall festivals, and farmer markets are scattered across the state.
 What better way to spend a Saturday than strolling through a corn maze, enjoying the farm animals at the petting zoo, a hay ride, munching on kettle corn, sipping on apple cider, and picking out the perfect pumpkin for carving?

 Autumn at the Arboretum, located at the Dallas Arboretum and Botanical Garden, is one of Dallas’ favorite fall traditions.
-The theme for 2022 is ‘A Fall Fairy Tale,’ which features themed pumpkin houses, a hay maze, a pumpkin village, and displays of classic tales of Jack & The Beanstalk, The Three Little Pigs, The Sword in the Stone, and One Thousand and One Nights made from gourds.
-Over 100,000 pumpkins, gourds, and squash are used to create the structures.
+Over 100,000 pumpkins, gourds, and squash create the structures.

 Not sure where to find a pumpkin patch near you?
 Check out this list of our favorite pumpkin patches and fall festivals in Texas.